FACT-Finder-Web-Components/documentation/markdown/1.x/en/core-event-aggregator.md

         value: <sortItem.description>
     });

-    // NOTE the corresponding supplied value has to match your FACT-Finder configuration.
+    // NOTE the corresponding supplied value has to match your FactFinder configuration.
-    // If you want to change the available values/options, change the options in the FACT-Finder UI. factfinder.communication.FFCommunicationEventAggregator.addFFEvent({
+    // If you want to change the available values/options, change the options in the FactFinder UI. factfinder.communication.FFCommunicationEventAggregator.addFFEvent({
         type: "sort",
         value: "Title A-Z"